s-liuyl/KerasModel/README.md

 The results for evaluating the features will appear as bar graph png in the results directory after eval_feats_bar_graph.py is run.

 ### Training the Model
 1. In order to train the model, it requires 2 arguments: the dataset and the directory for saving the model.

-The third argument is optional and is the architecture as a .txt file.
+There are two optional arguments: the architecture as a .txt file and the name you would like your models to have.

 For example,
 ```